dkarter/alfred-magic-link/README.md

 # Notes

-This workflow is powered by DuckDuckGo
+This workflow is powered by [DuckDuckGo](https://duckduckgo.com).

+If you want to use this feature in your browser add a `!` to any DuckDuckGo search query `apple !`.